ParanoidUser/codewars-handbook/kata/7-kyu/name-that-number/README.md

 nameThatNumber(99) // returns "ninety nine"
 ```

 Words should be separated by only spaces and not hyphens.
 No need to validate parameters, they will always be in the range [0, 99].
-Make sure that the returned String has no leading of trailing spaces.
+Make sure the returned String has no leading of trailing spaces.